 The best outdoor places to go swimming in Luxembourg

-Published on 27/06/2023, by Nora Kussmann
+Published on 06/06/2025, by Maëlle Pinto

 couverture-articles (1)

-Lake of Echternach
+Lake of the Upper-Sûre

-Weiswampach Lakes
+Weiswampach lakes

 Baggerweier

-Entry to the bathing area costs 5€ per day, for children under 10 years the entry is free.
-The lake is open from 10 am to 6 pm during the bathing season (May 1 to August 31).
+Access to the swimming area costs €5 per day, with free entry for children under 10.
+The site is open from 10am to 6pm during the summer season, from 1 May to 15 September.

 Enjoy the summertime and if you need some reading for your beach adventures, check out the other articles on our blog.